ampacheco/dvwa-devsec-workshop/README.md

 ## The DevOps Workflow

-The number of jobs and steps per job you will end up having in your work depends on the maturity of your current practice.
+The number of jobs and steps per job you will end up having in your process depends on the maturity of your current practice.

 These hands-on labs explore how to add SAST and DAST scanner analisys to your current workflow if you have one or bring a ground foundation for a start a DevOps practice with security from the starting point.